 Once a pre-qualified developer has selected a site, built a robust relationship with the community, and created a plan for the mini-grid’s design, they must submit a site-specific technical application to the REA.
 Unlike the one-time application to qualify for the grants, this site-specific application must be completed for each mini-grid, after which the REA and the developer might engage in a discussion to resolve the agency’s concerns.

 If the site-specific application is approved, the developer will sign a standardized grant agreement with the REA.
 The agreement guarantees that the developer will receive a $350 subsidy per connection upon verification that the mini-grid has provided its customers with steady power for three months.
 After signing, the developer will begin the construction phase, which includes procurement, installation, ongoing community engagement, and testing.

 Under the performance-based grant program, the developer reaps a subsidy only after the mini-grid has been completed.
 But a grant agreement can also assist developers in the pre-construction financing process.
 Since the $350 payout covers only about a third of the estimated total per-connection cost incurred by developers, developers must secure the remaining funding from investors.
 Anita Otubu, the Component Head of the Nigerian Electrification Project at the REA, offers a rationale for the partial nature of the subsidies: since developers will be accountable to other investors, they will continue to pay close attention to project economics.

-you have a World Bank credit agreement in your hands to obligate someone to pay you… which you can take to financial institutions or an investor
+You have a World Bank credit agreement in your hands to obligate someone to pay you… which you can take to an investor...

 In Nigeria, local banks dispense loans for mini-grids at prohibitively high interest rates—between 20% and 23% is common, according to James Sherwood, a Principal at the Rocky Mountain Institute.
 The NEP is making more mini-grids commercially viable by allowing mini-grid companies to take on a smaller amount of costly debt.